 Article Style and Grammar

-We accept submissions on a rolling basis and try to post within one week of receiving it.
+We accept submissions on a rolling basis and try to post within one to two weeks of receiving it.

 ASLA will hold rights to all articles.